-Country/Region: Cambodia

-Project Title: Increasing climate resilience through small-scale infrastructure investments and enhancing adaptive capacity of vulnerable communities in Kampot and Koh Kong Provinces in Cambodia

-Thematic Focal Area:

-Implementing Entity: United Nations Human Settlements Programme (UN-Habitat)

-Executing Entities: Ministry of Environment, National Council for Sustainable Development, Provincial Department of

-Environment, Kampot and Koh Kong Provincial Administrations, Selected NGO(s), Community Based

-Organisations and citizen/women groups in target communities

-AF Project ID: AF00000335

-IE Project ID: Requested Financing from Adaptation Fund (US Dollars): 10,000,000

-Reviewer and contact person: Micol Ullmann Auger Co-reviewer(s): Imen Meliane

-IE Contact Person:

-Technical Summary

-The project "Increasing climate resilience through small-scale infrastructure investments and enhancing adaptive capacity of vulnerable communities in Kampot and Koh Kong Provinces in Cambodia" aims to support climate resilient development and increase capacity for climate change / variability adaptation of target communities living in Kampot and Koh Kong Provinces.
-This will be done through the three components below:
+Country/Region: Cambodia Project Title: Increasing climate resilience through small-scale infrastructure investments and enhancing adaptive capacity of vulnerable communities in Kampot and Koh Kong Provinces in Cambodia Thematic Focal Areas Implementing Entity: Executing Entities: Ministry of Environment, National Council for Sustainable Development, Provincial Department of Environment, Kampot and Koh Kong Provincial Administrations, Selected NGO(s), Community Based Organisations and citizen/women groups in target communities AF Project ID: AF0000335 IE Project ID: Requested Financing from Adaptation Fund (US Dollars): 10,000,000 t person: Micol Ullmann Auger Co-reviewer(s): Imen Meliane IE Contact Person: The project "Increasing climate resilience through small-scale infrastructure investments and enhancing adaptive capacity of vulnerable communities in Kampot and Koh Kong Provinces in Cambodia" aims to support climate resilient development and increase capacity for climate change / variability adaptation of target communities living ir Kampot and Koh Kong Provinces.
+This will be done through the three components below: Rampot and Kon Kong Provinces.
+This will be done through the three components below.
 Component 1: Increasing coping capacity by promoting climate-resilient small-scale infrastructure (USD 5,767,859).

-Component 2: Adapting to current impacts of climate change through the recovery of coastal ecosystems and livelihood improvement and diversification (USD 1,584,613)

-Component 3: Building capacity and knowledge sharing to reduce vulnerability to climate change (USD 988,543).

-Requested financing overview:

-Project/Programme Execution Cost: USD 875,575 Total Project/Programme Cost: USD 9,216,590

-Implementing Fee: USD 783,410

-Financing Requested: USD 10,000,000
+Component 2: Adapting to current impacts of climate change through the recovery of coastal ecosystems and livelihood improvement and diversification (USD 1,584,613) Component 3 : Building capacity and knowledge sharing to reduce vulnerability to climate change (USD 988,543).
+Requested financing overview: Project/Programme Execution Cost: USD 875,575 Total Project/Programme Cost: USD 9,216,590 Implementing Fee: USD 783,410 Financing Requested: USD 10,000,000

 The initial technical review raises several issues, including in relation to the level of detail on project activities, the equitable sharing of project benefits, and the gender responsiveness of consultations, as is discussed in the number of Clarification Requests (CRs) and Corrective Action Request (CAR) raised in the review.
 The second technical review finds that most of the Clarification Requests (CRs) and Corrective Action Request (CARs) raised in the review have been addressed.
 However, more details are needed regarding cost effectiveness, the full cost of adaptation reasoning and the breakdown of the Implementing Entity Management fee.
 The third technical finds that the revised proposed has still not addressed some CRs and CARs.
 Namely the effectiveness of the rehabilitated embankment in a range of climate scenarios during its design life remains unclear.

-Date:

-January 19, 2024
+Date: January 19, 2024